Independent panel of experts for flood studies in Queensland

 About the Panel

-In June 2020 the Australian and Queensland governments established the Independent International Panel of Experts for Flood Studies (the Independent Panel) to provide assurance to the public that the flood models and reference design developed by ARTC meet national guidelines and industry best practice.
+In June 2020 the Australian and Queensland governments established the Independent International Panel of Experts for Flood Studies to provide assurance to the public that the flood models and reference design developed by the Australian Rail Track Corporation (ARTC) meet national guidelines and industry best practice.

 Role of the Panel